Interceptor-robot/interceptor-robot.github.io/content/index.md

 ### AR Alvar node
 We use two [ar_track_alvar] nodes for detecting AR tags on the table in the viewport of the depth camera and the robot:
 For the camera, we run a standard ar_track_alvar node.
-This node runs for the whole duration of the project, and the camera is always in view of the ar tag.
+This node runs for the whole duration of the project, and the camera is always in view of the AR tag.

 For the robot, we modified a copy of the ar_track_alvar source to publish transforms from the Sawyer arm camera with different names.
-This node only runs for the initialization phase of operation where the arm is in position to see the non moving ar tag.
-After Initialization is over and the static transform of the ar tag to the robot is published, this node shuts down.
+This node only runs for the initialization phase of operation where the arm is in position to see the non moving AR tag.
+After Initialization is over and the static transform of the AR tag to the robot is published, this node shuts down.

 [ar_track_alvar]: http://wiki.ros.org/ar_track_alvar

 ### Tf Broadcaster node
-This node publishes a static transform from the ar tag to the base of the robot
+This node publishes a static transform from the AR tag to the base of the robot
 ### Ball segment node
 Using OpenCV, the Ball Segment node publishes the current position of the ball relative to the constructed TF reference tree.
 The segmentation of the images happens in the following manner: